Bug report #15686

 Anyway, it can be expected that some artifacts are introduced, especially if the attached reprojected image has slightly smaller resolution than the original layer.

-#2 Updated by whatnick - over 7 years ago
+#2 Updated by whatnick - about 8 years ago

 Reprojection was performed by selecting the target SRS in the "Save As" dialog.
 The resolution in both case was set to 0.08cm .
 The WMS we are using is private.
 I can create an account for you to debug and email the auth details to you.